 Summary: This positive parenting program is intended to train caregivers and parents in the basic skills of positive behavior interventions with the goal of preventing behavior problems from emerging.
 It claims to provide parents with the building blocks for effective parenting.

 Consumer Considerations: There is a lot of variability in the research behind Triple P. Independent review and meta-analyses of this program indicate that most of the research studies supporting it were conducted either by Dr. Sanders who initiated Triple P or affiliates of the program (Wilson et al. 2012).
 These reviews also revealed independent studies that showed little difference in outcomes between Triple P participants and waitlisted or standard service participants in the control group (McConnell et al. 2011).
 However, other meta-analyses have indicated its effectiveness in terms of both parent practices and child behavior (Degraaf et al. 2008).

-Summary: This parenting program may be one of your first parenting interventions to prevent challenging behavior with your child.
+Summary: This parenting program may be one of your first parenting interventions to try in order to prevent challenging behavior with your child.
 It is based on the idea that caregivers need to consider and manage their own behavior to facilitate positive behavior with the child.
 It integrates Attachment Theory to foster a positive parent-child relationship.
-The Incredible Years specifically targets coercive parenting strategies and negative reinforcement, which create the trap parents often find themselves in.
+The Incredible Years specifically targets coercive parenting strategies and negative reinforcement, which create the cyclical trap parents often find themselves in.